 The Kentucky Clinic

-Residents are paired with an attending in the Internal Medicine Group (IMG) Clinic or the Center for the Advancement of Women's Health for the duration of their residency.
-In this setting, residents see patients in their continuity clinics over the course of three years as well as in subspecialties during their elective rotations.
+Residents are paired with an attending in the UK Internal Medicine Group Clinic or the UK Center for the Advancement of Women's Health for the duration of their residency.
+In this setting, residents see patients in their continuity clinics over the course of three years as well as in subspecialty clinics during their clinic rotations.